nawinnova/WEW2024_SolarPhysicsWorkshop/README.md

 Feel free to come back to this repository and play with the code anytime!

-- Stages
+### Stages
 1. Basic Python programming
 2. Advanced Python + numpy package
 3. Plotting graph/figures in Python
-4. Looking at the Sun: Extreme-ultraviolet images
+4. Looking at the Sun: Extreme-ultraviolet images \\
-  4a: Downloading and inspecting data
+  4a: Downloading and inspecting data\\
-  4b: Defining the boundaries of CH
+  4b: Defining the boundaries of CH \\
-5. Stage 5: Looking at the Sun: Coronagraphic Images
+5. Looking at the Sun: Coronagraphic Images \\
-  5a: Downloading and inspecting data
+  5a: Downloading and inspecting data \\
-  5b: Calculating the propagation speed of CMEs
+  5b: Calculating the propagation speed of CMEs \\